microsoft/vscode-docs/docs/python/python-tutorial.md

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)

 The command presents a list of available interpreters that VS Code can find automatically, including virtual environments.
-If you don't see the desired interpreter, see [Configuring Python environments](/docs/python/environments.md).
+If you don't see the desired interpreter, see [Configuring Python environments article](/docs/python/environments.md).

 Selecting an interpreter sets the `python.pythonPath` value in your workspace settings to the path of the interpreter.
 To see the setting, select **File** > **Preferences** > **Settings** (**Code** > **Preferences** > **Settings** on macOS), then select the **Workspace Settings** tab.